CodePushGo/website/src/content/docs/docs/plugin/cloud-mode/auto-update.md

 ---
 title: "Auto update"
-description: "A detailed guide on implementing auto-update functionality using capacitor-updater, enabling seamless updates through Capgo channels or similar mechanisms for enhanced app management and user experience"
+description: "A detailed guide on implementing auto-update functionality using capacitor-updater, enabling seamless updates through CodePushGo channels or similar mechanisms for enhanced app management and user experience"
 sidebar:
   order: 2
 ---

-This mode allows developers to use capacitor-updater with auto-update mode and push updates via Capgo channels or equivalent.
+This mode allows developers to use capacitor-updater with auto-update mode and push updates via CodePushGo channels or equivalent.

 ### Prerequisites

-Make sure your app version uses [https://semver.org/](https://semver.org/) before using Capgo auto-update.
+Make sure your app version uses [https://semver.org/](https://semver.org/) before using CodePushGo auto-update.

-This is the convention it uses to manage versions in Capgo.
+This is the convention it uses to manage versions in CodePushGo.

 There are two ways to set the version in your app: